vineeth14/BlockBlastSolver/docs/index.md

 [0 0 0 0 0 0 0 0]
 [0 1 1 0 0 0 0 0]
 [0 1 1 0 0 0 0 0]]</pre>
-    <p style='margin-top: 10px; font-weight: bold;'>Final Matrix</p>
+    <p>Final Matrix</p>
   </div>
 </div>

 ### Approach Evolution

 #### Why the first method failed for game pieces:
-- Inconsistent results as shapes can be different shades of blue
+- Inaccurate results as shapes cannot be predefined as they are randomly generated.
 - Background color interference made simple image processing unreliable

-- Inconsistent results as shapes can be different shades of blue.
-The background color is a shade of blue, making it difficult to do simple image processing and get a consistent binary image.
+- Inconsistent results as shapes can be different shades of blue and because the background color is a shade of blue, it was difficult to do simple image processing and get a consistent binary image.

 ### Approach 2: Using HSV Ranges

 Attempted using HSV ranges to extract the shapes from the cropped images:

-- This doesn't work because I suspect that some of the colors used are randomly generated or that the number of colors used is larger than I cared to manually identify.
+- This doesn't work because I suspect that some of the colors used are randomly generated or the number of colors used is larger than I cared to manually identify.
-- So hard coding the values wouldn't work consistently.
+- So hard coding the HSV color values wouldn't work consistently.

 ### Final Approach: Color Detection

 After trying the above approaches, I decided to develop a color detection system to extract the shapes from the cropped images that would work consistently.
 This proved to be quite challenging as it was difficult to get consistent results with this approach.
-It was easy to find the shape, but accurately obtaining the correct number of blocks and the shape was extremely inconsistent due to factors like image quality and resolution.
+It was easy to find the shape, but accurately obtaining the correct number of blocks of the shape was extremely inconsistent due to factors like image quality and resolution.
 I applied a number of techniques to improve the accuracy of the detection.

+My color detection system consisted of 3 main steps:

 #### Grid-Based Scanning
-- The game board is divided into a grid where each cell represents a potential block position.
+1. The game board is divided into a grid where each cell represents a potential block position.
-- Each cell is scanned systematically using a fixed block size (58 pixels) and small offset (10 pixels).
+2. Each cell is scanned systematically using a fixed block size (58 pixels) and small offset (10 pixels).
-- This creates a consistent sampling pattern regardless of the board's current state.
+3. This creates a consistent sampling pattern regardless of the board's current state.

 #### Multi-Point Sampling Strategy
-- Instead of relying on a single pixel, each grid cell is sampled at 11 strategic points.
+1. Instead of relying on a single pixel, each grid cell is sampled at 11 points.
-- This multi sample approach helps handling color variations and potential image noise.
+2. This multi sample approach helps handling color variations and potential image noise.

 #### Color Matching Algorithm
 For each sampled point: